-Research is a priority.
-The Glucksman Irish Diaspora Series publishes the best recent scholarly book on the history of Irish migration in North America and around the world.
+Research is a priority in Ireland House.
+The Glucksman Irish Diaspora Series publishes the best recent scholarly books on the history of Irish migration in North America and around the world.
 Our faculty edit the American Journal of Irish Studies and publish articles and books in a wide variety of venues.
 We have also developed the foremost archive of Irish America, with extensive holdings in local and oral history.

 The Black, Brown, and Green Voices series gives voice to the diversity of the Irish diaspora by recording life histories and offering a range of public programs.

 Glucksman Ireland House hosts a lively program of public events each semester.
 For our Spring 2023 lineup see here.

 Please always feel free to contact me, or any member of our faculty and staff, for more information about what we do.